Protest and dissent in China: Labor protests

 Labor protests in China's industrial sector are common, as migrant workers resist low wages or poor working conditions.
 There are trade unions in China, but they consist of CCP cadres.
 Trade unions are supposedly an extension of the CCP in companies, factories and general management.

 Disputes over unpaid wages are among the most common causes of protest in China.

-In the late 1990s, layoffs from state-owned enterprises (sometimes without the promised compensation or pensions to those laid off) led to worker protests.
+In the late 1990s, mass layoffs from state-owned enterprises (sometimes without the promised compensation or pensions to those laid off) as a result of the state's Xiagang (下岗: step down from the post) policy has sparked numerous worker protests.
+Among the policies introduced in response to the protests included dibao, a minimum living standard guarantee for those with no income and living in difficult conditions which was introduced in 1999.

+In the early 2000s, migrant farmers farmers increasingly organized protests to local authorities and, viewing their concerns as not being addressed, traveled to Beijing to provide complaint letters to the central government.
+As part of the policy response to these protests, the government cracked down on employers who failed to pay migrant workers or paid them late.

 In March 2010, employees of the Chinese Honda plant went on a strike, demanding a pay raise and a self-chosen union.
 One employee mentioned that Honda had been willing to compromise, but the government in Guangdong had spoken out against wage increases, fearing that similar demands could be made in other companies.
 According to media reports, the number of workers' strikes rose to a record level in 2015.
 The China Labor Bulletin mentioned 2,509 strikes and protests by workers and employees in China.
 The main reason for these strikes is said to have been because of many factory closures and layoffs.

 In 2011, many migrant workers did not return to their workplace in Guangzhou, in southern China, after the New Year holidays.
 The reason for this is said to have been that more job opportunities had been created in the hitherto poorer provinces.
 Thus, many no longer had to go to other areas to work and earn a living.
 It is said to have been 30 to 40 percent fewer migrant workers, normally 10 to 15 percent, although China's authorities had raised the minimum wages.
 As a result, foreign companies moved their production facilities to Southeast Asia into "cheaper" provinces or even abroad.
 China experts at the investment bank Credit Suisse called this change a "historic turning point" both for China's economy and possibly for the world.